chung-leong/react-seq/examples/transition/README.md

     methods.transition = new Crossfade(methods);
 ```

-Finally, we load the `main` function from a file and invoke it:
+Finally, we load the `main` function from a file and invoke it, giving it a state object and a bundle of methods:

 ```js
     const { default: main } = await import('./main.js');